Syed Abdullah Tariq: Career

 In 1987, Tariq formed the World Organisation of Religions and Knowledge (WORK) under the guidance of Usmani, with Tariq appointed its president.
 WORK promotes unity through a message of peace and harmony.
 WORK has arranged relief programs such as offering first aid, food, and evacuation services irrespective of communal affiliations.

 WORK was actively involved in relief activities for the 2001 Gujarat and 2005 Kashmir earthquakes.
 It also assisted people during the 2002 riots of Gujarat.
 In 2020, WORK volunteers undertook social work to help the economically challenged during the COVID-19 lockdown.
 They co-organized a peace procession with Heavenly Culture, World Peace, Restoration of Light (HWPL) in Rampur in 2018.
-WORK also commemorates Milad-un-Nabi as Compassion Day every year.
+WORK also commemorates Mawlid as Compassion Day every year.
 An annual medical camp is organized by the NGO in partnership with Hind Bhaichara Samiti, with the presidents of both organisations encouraging social welfare work on that day.

 Tariq created a platform for interfaith dialogue which, in 2020, condemned attacks on a Gurudwara in Nankana Sahab.
 He has spoken in various Islamic and interfaith conferences and seminars in India and abroad.
 He has also been invited as the chief guest to an exhibition held in the Durbar Hall of Rampur Raza Library.